 This is how I take notes.
 The ideas here are not my own: much of it comes from How To Take Smart Notes by Sonke Ahrens.
 I implore you (especially users of Org-roam) to read this through (and the book!).
 As usual, let me know what you think by mail.

 Note-taking Is Not Just a Precursor to Writing

 Notes aren’t a record of my thinking process.
 They are my thinking process. – Richard Feynman

 In higher education, students are expected to produce papers.
 In fact, note-taking is not limited to students or aspiring writers: the ability to turn thoughts to writing is essential for anyone who wants to improve their learning or writing.
 One can imagine the process of writing to be broken down into the following steps:

 - Draw conclusions / outline text

-This process seems natural, but it’s highly linear, and seems to suggest that the process of writing begins by first deciding on a research question.
+This process may seem natural, but it is highly linear, and suggests that the process of writing begins by first deciding on a research question.
 But what about all those lectures and seminars you attend?
 Books and papers you read?
 Conversations with friends, colleagues, professors?
 Surely these ideas floating in your head, or on paper, factor into the written work somehow.
 Nobody starts from scratch.
 How do you know what’s a good research question, without relying on prior reading?
-How do you know what directions to look in for new ideas and insights?
+How do you know what directions to explore for new ideas and insights?